S2-group/ease-2024-pandas-polars-energy-perf-rep-pkg2/README.md

 # Running the project

-- For running our experiment operating with differen data analysis tasks follow the steps provided in the [DAT Setup Section](examples/README.md#setup)
+- For running the TPCH experiment from Polars follow the steps provided in the [TPCH Setup](tpch-pandas-polars/README.md#setup)

-- For running the TPCH experiment from Polars follow the steps provided in the [TPCH Setup Section](tpch-pandas-polars/README.md#setup)
+- For running our experiment operating with differen data analysis tasks follow the steps provided in the [DAT Setup](examples/README.md#setup)